-The sun illuminated the plumes of dirt as they fell from his hands, and he ran back and forth kicking up clouds of dirt as he went.
+The sun illuminated the plumes of dirt as they fell from his hands.
+He ran back and forth kicking up clouds of dirt as he went.

 He found a crusty old tennis ball in the dirt and started bouncing that around as well.

-He even ran and slid and tripped into the dirt, falling onto his belly.
-He touched his face and it got totally filthy (even getting into his eyes), his shirt and pants got covered with dirt.
+My son even ran and slid and tripped into the dirt, falling onto his belly.
+He touched his face and it got totally filthy.
+His shirt and pants got covered with dirt.
 But he was happy and engrossed for over 30 minutes doing all of this.

 The experience seemed to calm and regulate him – he didn’t “need” me during that entire time.
-He was completely absorbed in his own plan of play as he explored the textures and senses.
+I observed, that he was completely absorbed in his own plan of play as he explored the textures and senses.
 I realized how much tactile and sensory feedback from the world we often miss out on in our urban, interior-oriented lives (especially during the pandemic).
-It was such a simple thing – just playing around in the dirt – but I was reminded of how we can seek more opportunities for these kinds of simple joys and experiences.”
+It was such a simple thing – just playing around in the dirt.
+Yet, I was reminded of how we can seek more opportunities for these kinds of simple joys and experiences.”